rakgenius/GitCheatSheet/README.md

 **To view the statistics of each commit change** - `git log -stat`

-**Amending a commit** - `git commit --amend`

-Effectively, it’s as if the previous commit never happened, and it won’t show up in your repository history.
+**Amending a commit** - `git commit --amend`(This is as if the previous commit never occurred, and it won't show on the commit history.)

 **Unstaging a file** - `git reset HEAD <fileName>`